September 16, 2010

 How to fix a Kenmore Whirlpool Top Loading Washer

 Our washer and dryer are old.
 How old, we didn’t know because we inherited them from our last landlord.
 But there’s a way to find out!
-The web site Appliance411.com has a Date Search page.
+The website Appliance411.com has a Date Search page.
 Just enter the Brand, Appliance Type, Location, Model Number and Serial Number (both numbers are on that sticker under the lid) and the site will tell you the date your machine was made.
 Ours was manufactured the week of October 26, 1992.
 It’s 18 years old and has probably been accumulating nasty-smelling crud for that long.
 But it’s still going strong, as far as we know.
 So party on, Garth.

 Conclusion

 No evil smells yet.
 I’m separating linty clothes from non-linty.
-I’m running a cleaning cycle once a month with hot water and vinegar to prevent the build up from starting again.
+I’m running a cleaning cycle once a month with hot water and vinegar to prevent the buildup from starting again.
 I should leave the lid up so the tub can air out when not in use, but there’s no telling what could fall in.

 The real conclusion in all this is that fixing things yourself (if you have the time and obsessive persistence) is a great self-esteem booster.
 I highly recommend it, as long as it doesn’t require a needle and thread!